-Chief Don Eagle was a man of immense talent.
-A headliner, a presence, a star who filled the ring with his being.
+Chief Don Eagle was a man of immense talent: a headliner, a presence, a star who filled the ring with his being.
 To witness him in action, from pre-match ringside autographs to his parting smile and waves to the cheering throngs, was all a part of his extraordinary magnetism.

 Chief Don Eagle Climbs to the Top